Halloween movie night

 Family fancy dress

-Just because trick or treating may not be possible doesn’t mean that you can’t get dressed up.
-Get your kids involved and plan what you all want to wear.
+You can still get dressed up even if you’re not going trick or treating.
 If you have time and you’re feeling artistic have a go at making your own costumes, it’s a great way to get messy and creative with your little ones.
 If you’d prefer to go down the ready-made route check out John Lewis & Partners, TU, shopDisney and Argos.

 Halloween scavenger hunt

-A scavenger hunt could be our favourite out of all the Halloween activities, especially if your kids are still wanting to dress up and fill their face with sweets.
+A scavenger hunt could be our favourite out of all the Halloween activities.
 Decorate the house, get in your Halloween costumes and set up a spooky scavenger hunt.
 Hide sweets around your home and/or garden and write clues for your little ones to follow.
 There’s some great examples of this online if you need some help.
-We know your kids will love this as much as trick or treating.

 Spooky local activities

 If you and your kids would still like to get out and about take a look at what is happening in your local area.
-Many castles and cities are running ghost walks and creepy events that have been organised to be covid safe.
-We recommend taking a look at Family Adventure Project who have listed some spooktacular activities throughout the UK.
+Many castles and cities are running ghost walks and creepy events.
+We recommend taking a look this article by Visit England who have listed some spooktacular activities.

-Remember to shop through KidStart when purchasing your Halloween costumes, sweets, decorations and more to earn money back for your little ones.
+Remember to shop through KidStart to earn money back for your little ones.